Add these questions to your interview checklist.

 Whether you're looking for your first job or are a seasoned professional, a positive impression during the interview is key to getting an offer.

-When you ask a hiring manager insightful questions during a job interview, it's a great way for you to demonstrate your professionalism, thoughtfulness, and commitment.
-Unfortunately, many candidates trail off when it comes to questions to ask a hiring manager.
+When you ask a hiring manager insightful and good questions during a job interview, it's a great way for you to demonstrate your professionalism, thoughtfulness, and commitment.
+Unfortunately, many candidates trail off when it comes to questions to ask a hiring manager or interviewer.

 In my experience, that blunder is due to either lack of preparation, or the stress of the interview.
 How do you set yourself up for success during the hiring process?
 Keep in mind that the best interview questions to ask a hiring manager are the ones that emerge naturally from the conversation.
 You may find it helpful to jot down notes that can prompt questions to ask in an interview.
 Brainstorming beforehand and coming in with a few prepared questions can be effective, as well.

 I want you to end the interview in a powerful and impactful way.
 Asking questions should be a two way street and will give insight into the company culture.
-Here are some questions to inspire your own brainstorming session.
+Here are some sample questions to inspire your own brainstorming session.